image of wood-destroying pests in the uk

 Moisture Control Tips

-While it’s impossible to completely eliminate pests, the following moisture control strategies can significantly reduce their numbers and prevent infestations:
+While it’s impossible to eliminate pests, the following moisture control strategies can significantly reduce their numbers and prevent infestations:

 Managing Water Sources